MIRIAM RIGAMONTI, PIANO

 EMANUELE RIGAMONTI, CELLO

-The creation of Trio Rigamonti stemmed from the desire of the three siblings Miriam, Mariella, and Emanuele to dedicate their lives to chamber music and to share with others their sensitivity and their mutual complicity, which goes beyond their professional relationship.
+Trio Rigamonti was born out of the desire of the three siblings Miriam, Mariella and Emanuele to dedicate their lives to chamber music, moved by a desire to share their sensibilities and a complicity that goes beyond the musical sphere.

-In 2022 the Trio won the second prize (first not assigned) at the Ysaye International Music Competition in Liège (Belgium), performing in the Main Hall of the Université and in the stunning Salle Philharmonique.
+In 2022, the trio won second prize (with first prize not awarded) at the prestigious Ysaye International Music Competition in Liège, performing at the Main Hall of the Université and the marvellous Salle Philharmonique. and was one of the winning ensembles at the A. Rubinstein International Chamber Music Competition in Düsseldorf.

-Having been active for more than nine years, they have appeared in various prestigious festivals and concert series, such as Sagra Musicale Umbra and Amici della Musica in Perugia, Società dei Concerti in Trieste, Viotti Festival in Vercelli, Società dei Concerti in Parma, Festival della Piana del Cavaliere, Chamber Music Festival of Rovinj (Croazia), Chamber Music Festival of Lugano (Swiss), Società Umanitaria in Milano, Amici della Musica in Padova, Festival Carniarmonie, Autunno Musicale in Caserta, Musica al Tempio in Milano (where they performed Beethoven Triple Concerto), Teatro Sociale in Como, Conservatorio C. Monteverdi in Bolzano, and Metallener Saal at Wien Musikverein.
+For over nine years Trio Rigamonti has been performing regularly for prestigious festivals and associations, including Sagra Musicale Umbra and Amici della Musica di Perugia, Società dei Concerti di Trieste, Viotti Festival di Vercelli, Società dei Concerti di Parma, Festival della Piana del Cavaliere, Chamber Music Festival of Rovinj (Croatia), Chamber Music Festival of Lugano, Società Umanitaria of Milan, Amici della Musica of Padua, Festival Carniarmonie, Autunno Musicale of Caserta, Musica al Tempio of Milan (performing Beethoven’s Triple Concerto), at Teatro Sociale of Como, Conservatorio C. Monteverdi in Bolzano, Liceu Conservatory in Barcelona, Espace M. Fleuret hall of the Conservatoire national supérieur de Paris and Metallener Saal of the Musikverein in Vienna.

-The Rigamonti siblings founded the trio in 2012 while studying at the Conservatorio G. Verdi of Como in the class of F. Valli and P. Beschi.
-They obtained a second-level master’s degree cum laude in Chamber Music at the Conservatorio A. Boito of Parma, under the guidance of Trio di Parma and P. Maurizzi.
+Trained in 2012 at the Conservatorio G. Verdi in Como in the class of F. Valli and P. Beschi, in 2019 he obtained his Master’s Degree in Chamber Music with distinction at Conservatorio A. Boito in Parma, under the guidance of Trio di Parma and P. Maurizzi.
+In 2020 he was admitted to Quartetto di Cremona’s class at the Stauffer Center for Strings, where he also had the privilege of performing for A. Brendel playing Schubert’s Trio op.
+100.

-Mariella and Emanuele play two Italian instruments from the beginning of the twentieth century: a G. Pedrazzini violin and G. Sgarabotto cello.
+Mariella and Emanuele play two early 20th century Italian instruments: a G. Pedrazzini violin and a G. Sgarabotto cello.